-The trust's procedures for managing allegations of child-on-child abuse are outlined in the Child-on-child Abuse Policy.
-Staff will follow these procedures, as well as the procedures outlined in the trust's Anti-bullying Policy and Suspension and Exclusion Policy, where relevant.
+The school's procedures for managing allegations of child-on-child abuse are outlined in the Child-on-child Abuse Policy.
+Staff will follow these procedures, as well as the procedures outlined in the school's Anti-bullying Policy and Suspension and Exclusion Policy, where relevant.

-7. Online safety and personal electronic devices
+8. Online safety and personal electronic devices